Filing a special circumstance appeal

 A financial aid appeal is a way for a student and his/her family to communicate with the Financial Aid Office about financial or household changes that could not be reflected or explained on the FAFSA.
 Appeals are a request for re-evaluation of an original offer of aid due to extenuating circumstances beyond the family's control.
 They are not a comparison of scholarships offered by other schools.

-Binghamton gives its best offer of financial aid upfront; therefore appeals only allow us to determine whether federal financial aid is affected.
+Binghamton gives its best offer of financial aid upfront; therefore appeals are used to determine federal financial aid adjustments only.
 Appeals processed by our office do not determine your eligibility for NYS aid, however, please be aware that an increase in federal grants could impact any NYS Excelsior funding you may receive.
 If you wish to pursue your appeal with NY State, click here and use the "Need Help?
 Chat now" option to discuss your situation with a NYSHESC representative.